MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Multy_proposal_add_member_in_DAO.jpg)

-* You can invite to the DAO members by sending an invitation by mail or by providing a link to the GOSH user.
+#### **You can invite to the DAO members by sending an invitation by mail or by providing a link to the GOSH user**.

+!!! warning
+    Enable "Allow external users to request DAO membership" option in [DAO settings](gosh-web.md#dao-set-up) to enable invites by email/link.

 To do this, on the tab **Members** in the section **Invite user to DAO** click on **Get one-time invitation link**.